AceWiki/AceWiki/README.txt

 ---------------

-The AceWiki data is stored on the server in a directory called "data" (unless specified otherwise in th web.xml file).
+The AceWiki data is stored on the server in a directory called "data" (unless specified otherwise in the web.xml file).
 Each AceWiki instance gets its own subdirectory therein.
 In order to import an AceWiki data file "*.acewikidata", this file needs to have the name of the ontology into which it should be imported (as defined by the web.xml file) and needs to be located in the "data" directory.
 Furthermore, the AceWiki data file is only loaded if no subdirectory with the respective